-As of July 1, 2012, we employed 244 persons on a full-time and part-time basis.
-Of such employees, 4 were engaged in marketing and sales, 9 in research and development, 17 in production, 33 in customer support services, 21 in administration, 102 on site at facilities and offices, 35 performing billing and collection functions managed by HMCA-IMPERIAL and 23 performing transcription services for those facilities.
+As of July 1, 2013, we employed approximately 411 persons on a full-time or part-time basis.
+Such employees included 53 persons in marketing and sales, 9 in research and development, 15 in production, 29 in customer support services, 5 in information technology, 32 in billing and collection and 24 performing transcription services for the facilities managed or directly operated by HMCA.
+Of our 411 employees, 222 were stationed at the facilities managed or operated by HMCA.